-Perhaps the most important thing to consider is the fact that there is no single perfect way of profiting form trading.
-There are just many players (individuals and institutions) trying to make a profit for themselves, each with their own approach.
-Many approaches can work at the same time.
-This is not a "winner takes all" kind of game.
+Perhaps the most important thing to consider is the fact that there is no single ideal way of profiting form trading.
+The market is composed by many players, both individuals and institutions, all trying to make a profit for themselves with their own approach.
+Many approaches can work at the same time, because this not a winner-takes-all kind of scenario.

 Some future events may indeed be predicted, depending on the scope of such prediction.

-Modern computer models are able to predict if it will rain tomorrow with a good degree of confidence.
+Modern computer models are able to predict if it will rain in the next 24 hours with a very good degree of confidence.
 The quality of predictions starts to falter as one hopes to guess outcomes farther into the future.
-This is because, with time, more randomness is added to a system, be that regarding the weather or a market.
+This is because, with time, more randomness is added to a system, making it more difficult to predict from the data at hand.

 Admittedly, markets are not direct physical entities.
 They can be manipulated on a whim, given a large enough amount of money, but this is also something that can become part of a model.
 One may not predict when something happens in the time domain, but a statistical model can still leverage knowledge in the frequency domain (read: chance of occurrence).

-The Base Risk Model is based on an ensemble of four major algorithms, with one of the four operating on high-frequency data (see below), attempting to capture sudden surges in price.
+The model is based on an ensemble of algorithms, with one those operating on high-frequency data (see below), attempting to capture sudden surges in price.

 Each algorithm has a series of variations, bringing the whole range of possible combinations into the hundreds, all of which are actively simulated also during live trading.
 Selection of the specific algorithm to be used for live trading is performed via machine learning.
 Because our software is written in high performance C++, we have more power and flexibility at our disposal when it comes to techniques that can be applied.